Time To Vote, and a Reminder

 The message on the machines is clear: VOTE!

 So VOTE already.
 It matters.
 The only hope of mitigating the climate change, already affecting us so dramatically, is to elect public officials who accept reality, then push them to take action.
-Maybe they’ll even start uttering the dread words, “climate change.”2012, Fall, In the City, Seasons comment below, or link to this permanent URL from your own site.
+Maybe they’ll even start uttering the dread words, “climate change.”Explore posts in the same categories: 2012, Fall, In the City, Seasons comment below, or link to this permanent URL from your own site.